South Cotabato: Administrative divisions

 South Cotabato comprises 10 municipalities and 1 component city.
-The highly urbanized city of General Santos is traditionally grouped with, but administered independently from the province.
-There are 225 barangays (including the city of Koronadal).
+The highly urbanized city of General Santos is traditionally grouped with, but administered independently from, the province.
+It has a total of 199 barangays (225 if the city of General Santos is included).

 Demographics

 The population of South Cotabato (excluding General Santos) was 975,476 in the 2020 census, making it one of the country's most populous province.
 The population density is sigfig 975,476/3,935.95.